SamuelSwartzberg/flashcardifying_text_temp/temp-math.md

 ## polynomial

-A polynomial expression is expression that allows only integer constants/coefficients, addition, subtraction and multiplication, indeterminates and non-negative interger exponents.
+A polynomial expression is expression that allows only constants/coefficients, addition, subtraction and multiplication, indeterminates and non-negative interger exponents.
 A polynomial is an abstract expression that can be instantiated by a polynomial expression.
 Two polynomials define the same polynomial if they can be transformed into each other by use of commutativity, associativity and distributivity (TODO: need cover term).
 A polynomial function is a function where
 The standard form of a polynomial is ∑⎵k=0⎵⎴n⎴a⎵k⎵x⎴k⎴.
-A polynomial term (rare term) is a term in the standard form of a polynomial.
+A polynomial term (rare term) is a term of a polynomial.
 The degree⎵indeterminate⎵ is the exponent value of an indeterminate.
 The degree⎵polynomial term⎵ is the sum of the degres of the indeterminates in the polynomial term.
 The degree⎵polynomial⎵ is the highest degree of a polynomial term in a polynomial.
+A constant polynomial is a polynomial with degree 0 ≙ no indeterminates.
+A linear/quadratic/cubic polynomial/polynomial term is a polynomial/polynomial term with degree 1/2/3.
+The zero polynomial is the polynomial `0`.
+The zero polynomial has a degree of undefined, -1 or -∞.
+A non-zero polynomial is a polynomial that is not a zero polynomial.
+A homogeneous polynomial of degree n is a polynomial where all polynomial terms have degree n.
+A complex/real/integer polynomial is a polynomial with complex/real/integer coefficients.
+A uni/bi/multivariate polynomial is a polynomial with 1/2/2+ indeterminates.
+Polynomial evaluation is substitution of a numeric value for each indeterminate.
+Polynomial terms are typically sorted by degree.
+The factor form of a polynomial is a polynomial represented as factors.

 ### notation